 We are and expect to continue to be the sole general partner of the Operating Partnership.
-As of the date of this prospectus, the only limited partners of the Operating Partnership are us, in our capacity as limited partner, and BREIT Special Limited Partner L.P., the special limited partner of the Operating Partnership and an affiliate of Blackstone.
+As of the date of this prospectus, the only limited partners of the Operating Partnership are us, BREIT Special Limited Partner LP., the special limited partner of the Operating Partnership and an affiliate of Blackstone, certain Senior Managing Directors of Blackstone Real Estate and certain investors who have exchanged property for limited partnership units.